-The Adventures in Wisdom is an exceptional in depth life coaching program complete with proactive skills that come to life through stories and activities; empowering kids from their early years into their teens and empowers its coaches with continued support, training, and a community that expresses a global goal to ensure the children of the world are empowered personally and globally!
+Adventures in Wisdom is an exceptional in-depth life coaching program, complete with proactive skills that come to life through stories and activities; empowering kids from their early years into their teens.
+And it empowers its coaches with continued support, training, and a community that expresses a global goal to ensure the children of the world are empowered personally and globally!

 Once you start going through the AIW program, you immediately realize how life changing it is; not only for the children you will coach, but on a personal level.”

 Getting certified as a life coach for kids accelerates your own personal development!

 Because the Adventures in Wisdom curriculum is a mindset curriculum, our coaches say that their own personal growth accelerates!